wi2trier/gpu-server/docs/admin.md

 The script is interactive and allows to add, remove, and edit users.
 Please run `sudo userctl --help` for more information.

+Users on this server are identified by their university email address.
+Thus, `userctl` expects the full email address as argument.

 ## Process Management

 Some users may forget to stop their processes or block all GPUs at once.